-&lt;sup>19In this spirit, we will make available our code to interested researchers.
+&lt;sup>29In this spirit, we will make available our code to interested researchers.

-The computational model proposed here improves on existing matching models in the Evolutionary Programming literature (e.g., Vriend (1995); Kirman and Vriend (2001); Tesfatsion (2001); Pingle and Tesfatsion (2001)) by introducing differences in quality on both the demand and supply side.Our computional laboratory enables us to do comparative statics exercises of changes in key parameters like the degree of opportunism that colleges and universities allow in their admittance policies.
+The computational model proposed here also improves on existing matching models in the Evolutionary Programming literature e.g., (Vriend 1995); (Kirman and Vriend 2001); (Tesfatsion 2001); (Pingle and Tesfatsion 2001) by introducing differences in quality on both the demand and supply side.Our computational laboratory enables us to do comparative statics exercises of changes in key parameters like the degree of opportunism that colleges and universities allow in their admission policies.
 Likewise, it allows us to understand better the likelihood of for-profits making inroads into post-secondary education.
-One might also want to study successful implementation of strategies against early admission or different matching mechanisms.
+Clearly, our model lends itself to a wide range of such explorations.